MadByteDE/SPT-Linux-Guide/docs/lutris/installer_official.md

 - To run the server, run the `SPTarkov.Server.Linux` executable in a terminal.

 > [!TIP]
-> <span style="color:lightgreen">You can also add the server to Lutris by selecting `Add locally installed game`, select the `Linux` runner & navigate to the `SPTarkv.Server.Linux` executable in the `Game options`.
-You also need to to enable `CLI mode` in the `System options` to run the server in a terminal emulator.</span>
+> <span style="color:lightgreen">You can also add the server to Lutris by selecting `Add locally installed game`.
+Set `Linux` as runner & navigate to the `SPTarkv.Server.Linux` executable in the `Game options`.
+You also need to enable `CLI mode` in the `System options` to run the server in a terminal.</span>

 - To run the launcher you just double click the `SPTarkov - Launcher` shortcut in Lutris or press the `Play` button at the bottom.